 Black/African Americans comprised 12.5 percent of organ donors in 2019.
 A donor with the same ethnic background is the best match.

-How 2 Black Organ Transplant Recipients Beat The Odds
+How Two Black Organ Transplant Recipients Beat The Odds

-“While 28.7 percent of the total candidates currently waiting for transplants are black/African Americans, they comprised 12.5 percent of organ donors in 2019,” according to the Office of Minority Health in the U.S. Department of Health and Human Services.
+Meanwhile, African-Americans represent just under 13 percent of total U.S. adult population and account for 12.5 percent of organ donors, according to the Office of Minority Health of the U.S. Department of Health and Human Services.
+In short, organ donations match their share of the total population.

-“The main issue is that … African Americans tend to have more diseases that degenerate into organ failure, especially kidney failure.
-There’s a lot of diabetes, a lot of liver disease, a lot of heart disease among African Americans that will turn into the great need for a lifesaving transplant,” said Tania Llavaneras of OneLegacy, a nonprofit organization for organ and tissue donation
+“The main issue is that … African-Americans tend to have more diseases that degenerate into organ failure, especially kidney failure.
+There’s a lot of diabetes, a lot of liver disease, a lot of heart disease among African-Americans that will turn into the great need for a lifesaving transplant,” Tania Llavaneras of OneLegacy, a nonprofit organization for organ and tissue donation, told Zenger News.

-Black, Hispanic and Native American Indian populations have significantly higher rates of high blood pressure, diabetes, obesity and heart disease.
+Black, Hispanic and Native American populations have significantly higher rates of high blood pressure, diabetes, obesity and heart disease.
 All increase the risk of kidney disease and heart disease.
 Access to healthcare may also play a role.
+As a result, many people willing to donate may not have organs that are healthy enough to give life to another person.

 “Some years before my transplant,” Kellman said, “I had been told by doctors that I had an enlarged heart that was probably caused due to untreated hypertension, which ran in my family.
 I did not know at the time, but both my parents had high blood pressure, hypertension, and my brother has hypertension.